vk-cs/terraform-provider-vkcs/docs/resources/vkcs_networking_network.md

 * `sdn` - (Optional) SDN to use for this resource.
 Must be one of following: "neutron", "sprut".
 Default value is "neutron".

+* `vkcs_services_access` - (Optional) Whether VKCS services access is enabled.
+  This feature should be enabled globally for your project.
+Access can be enabled for new or existing networks, but cannot be disabled for existing networks.
+Valid values are `true` and `false`.

 ## Attributes Reference

 The following attributes are exported: